buithutruc/JavascriptPractice/README.md

 5. Render images: a simple JS method to render images instead of hard-coding in HTML

-Learning path after this instruction: build more projects basic JavaScript FTW
+Learning path after this instruction:
+  a. build more projects
+  b. basic JavaScript FTW
+  c.
 ES6 and beyond
+  d.
 APIs & async JavaScript
+  e.
 Server-side JavaScript